wordware-ai/magnitude-fork/infra/modal/README.md

 ```

 ### Secret Configuration
 The deploy script looks for a secret called `vllm-api-key` to use as an API key for the vLLM OpenAI-compatible server.
-Create one here https://modal.com/secrets.
+Create one here <a href="https://modal.com/secrets" target="_blank">modal.com/secrets</a> .
 You can use any value, but make sure to keep track of it.

 You'll need the `vllm-api-key` in this environment variable locally:
 ```sh